modalitysystems/modalitysoftware-docs/twa/automation/customerHosted.md

 You will need to have [Azure Storage Explorer](https://azure.microsoft.com/en-gb/features/storage-explorer/) installed and you must have access to the Teamwork Automation table storage account.

-Navigate to the storage account that has been deployed to Azure.
+Navigate to the storage account that has been deployed to Azure from within Azure Storage Explorer.
 This should start "ta".

 Create a new table called "tenant"